chaosbot/Chaos/dev/docker/README.md

 ### Building the docker image

+You can build with `docker-compose build` from the root of the project directory, but this is not mandatory (up will do it for you).

-To build the docker image, navigate to `dev/docker/` and run `bash build.sh`.
+Or you also can navigate to `dev/docker/` and run `bash build.sh`.
 For Windows, be sure to have docker started, then you can run `build.bat`.
 This will run the Dockerfile and produce your docker image with the name `chaos`.